CEO Priorities 2026: Five Executive Leadership and Strategic Planning Imperatives

 The World Economic Forum notes that global markets, though outwardly steady, remain exposed to structural fragility.
 Elevated geopolitical tensions, expanding sovereign debt, and the rapid growth of nonbank financial institutions and stablecoins have stretched the system’s balance.
 Valuations sit above fundamentals, and the links between banks and shadow-banking entities have deepened, amplifying potential shock transmission.
 The report warns that even a moderate rise in yields or asset price correction could cascade through these interconnections, testing balance sheets and liquidity buffers.
 Policymakers, it argues, must preserve central bank independence, strengthen oversight of nonbank actors, and reinforce prudential frameworks such as Basel III to contain systemic risk and sustain market confidence.

 The Forum also highlights the foreign-exchange market as both a cornerstone of global liquidity and a growing source of systemic risk.
-Once seen as a stabilising mechanism, it has become more exposed to volatility due to the expanding role of nonbank financial institutions and complex derivative structures.
+Once seen as a stabilizing mechanism, it has become more exposed to volatility due to the expanding role of nonbank financial institutions and complex derivative structures.
 In periods of uncertainty, flight-to-quality reactions and increased hedging demand can raise funding costs, widen bid–ask spreads, and amplify swings in exchange rates.
 These stresses can spill over into other asset classes, tightening financial conditions across economies — particularly those with significant currency mismatches or weaker fiscal positions.
 The continued expansion of FX trading has heightened settlement and operational risks, from transaction failures to cyber vulnerabilities that could disrupt payments on a global scale.
-The Forum urges policymakers to enhance surveillance, fortify institutional buffers, and modernise cross-border settlement systems to preserve resilience in an increasingly interconnected market.
+The Forum urges policymakers to enhance surveillance, fortify institutional buffers, and modernize cross-border settlement systems to preserve resilience in an increasingly interconnected market.

 Its analysis of sovereign-debt markets in emerging and developing economies reveals a widening divide between systems that have strengthened internal resilience and those still dependent on external or short-term financing.
 Rising public-debt levels, combined with weaker investor appetite for emerging-market securities, have pushed some economies to expand local borrowing — often from domestic banks or central banks — while others remain tied to foreign-currency debt and shorter maturities.
 The report cautions that this divergence could intensify when global shocks occur: nations with deeper, more diversified local investor bases have weathered past disruptions more effectively.
 Yet reliance on a narrow pool of domestic investors carries its own risks, particularly when it reflects limited market depth or financial repression.
-The Forum stresses that building resilience will require not just stronger macroeconomic fundamentals but also modernised market infrastructure, clear legal frameworks, and disciplined sovereign-debt management to sustain investor confidence and fiscal stability.
+The Forum stresses that building resilience will require not just stronger macroeconomic fundamentals but also modernized market infrastructure, clear legal frameworks, and disciplined sovereign-debt management to sustain investor confidence and fiscal stability.

 Taken together, these insights show a global economy still negotiating fragility beneath apparent stability.
-Markets function, capital flows, and confidence holds — but under conditions of constant interdependence.
-For CEOs, this context is more than a financial backdrop; it defines the environment in which corporate strategy, innovation, and risk appetite must now operate.
-Understanding how shocks travel — through currency markets, credit systems, or supply-chain exposure — allows leaders to calibrate growth ambitions with greater realism.
-The lesson for 2026 is that resilience is no longer about weathering volatility; it is about anticipating how global imbalances can echo through balance sheets, investor sentiment, and even corporate reputation long before they appear in quarterly results.
+Markets function, capital flows, and confidence holds, but under conditions of constant interdependence.
+For CEOs, this context is more than a financial backdrop; it defines the environment in which corporate strategy, innovation, and executive decision-making must now operate.
+Understanding how shocks travel — through currency markets, credit systems, or supply-chain exposure — allows leaders to calibrate growth ambitions with greater realism and align their strategic planning priorities accordingly.

 1. Redesign Capital Confidence — Shift from Return to Resilience